braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in_app_messages/customization/modal_dismissals.md

 ---
 nav_title: Modal Dismissal
-article_title: In-App Message Modal Dismissal for iOS
+article_title: Custom modal dismissals for the Braze Swift SDK
 platform: Swift
-page_order: 7
 description: "This reference article covers in-app messaging modal dismissal for the Swift SDK."
 channel:
   - in-app messages
 ---

-# Modal dismissal
+# Custom modal dismissals

+> Learn how to customize the modal dismissals for in-app messages for the Braze Swift SDK.

+## Customizing modal dismissals

-> To enable outside tap dismissals, you can modify the `dismissOnBackgroundTap` property on the `Attributes` struct of the in-app message type you wish to customize.
+To enable outside tap dismissals, you can modify the `dismissOnBackgroundTap` property on the `Attributes` struct of the in-app message type you wish to customize.

 For example, if you wish to enable this feature for modal image in-app messages, you can configure the following: